-Wine is an alcoholic drink that like beer or cider, should never be intentionally given to your pet, but some dogs and cats may enjoy the smell and decide to have a taste or even finish the whole glass!
-If this has happened to you, you may be wondering whether wine is safe for cats: Can cats drink wine?
+Wine is an alcoholic drink that like beer or cider, should never be intentionally given to your pets.
+However, a curious dog or cat may get attracted by the smell and decide to have a taste or even two or three licks from your unattended glass.
+If this has happened to you, you may be wondering whether wine is safe for felines: Can cats drink wine?

 In this article, we’ll look at the effects that wine can have on your feline and the steps to take if they sneaked a few sips from your glass.
 Let’s get started!